Krunal1997patel/robot-search/README.md

 # robot-search
-using React to make search easy ans fast
+using React to make search easy and fast